Maria Montessori was an educational pioneer who worked with young children to encourage creativity and independence. According to Montessori:

-Keep Decor Simple:
+Keep Decor Simple

-Ditch the Crib:
+Ditch the Crib

 Cribs restrict movement and leave toddlers dependent on their parents for access to their own bed.
 Parents must decide when their child should sleep and when they should wake up—a decision that, according to Montessori principles, should ultimately be left to the child.
 Although SIDS-safe sleeping practices are a must during baby’s first year, an easy-to-access floor bed is a safe and easy way to give your toddler autonomy over the basic bodily instinct to sleep.
 Simply place your child’s mattress on the floor, and install a baby gate at the door to restrict access to the bedroom.

-Adjust the Scale:
+Adjust the Scale

 The world can be a pretty intimidating place when you’re only 2 feet tall.
 Scaling things down a bit not only reduces anxiety but also gives your little one the ability to explore and interact with their environment, learning as they go.
 Freedom of movement and accessibility are basic to the Montessori philosophy.

 When decorating your baby’s space, opt for kid-sized furniture whenever possible.
 A tiny table and miniature chairs make for an excellent workstation, and a cozy, pint-sized rocker or beanbag chair is the perfect place to curl up with a treasured picture book.
 If you plan on hanging artwork, hang it at your toddler’s eye level, where he or she can appreciate it.
-(To prevent accidents, screw frames and other decorative items directly to the wall instead of hanging them.)
+(To prevent accidents, screw frames, and other decorative items directly to the wall instead of hanging them.)

-Encourage Free Play:
+Encourage Free Play

 Be sure to rotate your selection of toys and books on a regular basis, so that there is always something new and exciting to capture your baby’s imagination.
 Mirrors, mobiles and other such sensory experiences are also a great way to keep your child entertained.

-Make Things Accessible:
+Make Things Accessible

 If you want your little one to learn to function independently in his or her own space, you need to make that space accessible for them.
-Consider replacing big, heavy drawers with small, kid-friendly cubbies, and install a lower rail in the closet, so your kiddo can help pick out their own clothes.
+Consider replacing big, heavy drawers with small, kid-friendly cubbies, and install a lower rail in the closet, so your child can help pick out their own clothes.
 Easily accessible wall hooks are also a great choice.
 Even something as simple as a light switch extender can make a big difference to your toddler’s level of independence.